christianhelle/refitter/docs/docfx_project/articles/refitter-file-format.md

         },
         "useDynamicQuerystringParameters": {
             "type": "boolean",
-            "description": "Set to true to merge multiple query parameters into a single complex one."
+            "description": "Set to true to wrap multiple query parameters into a single complex one."
         },
         "dependencyInjectionSettings": {
             "type": "object",